 These are a good option to go with as they’re practically unbreakable drum sticks.

 - More comfortable than other carbon fiber sticks on the market

 The Ahead Maxx Series 5A sticks are a bit more versatile than the heavy 5Bs from earlier in the list.
 They’re also made from aluminum.
-However, they’re lighter and have more general uses.
-Even though they’re lighter, they’re just as durable.
+However, they’re lighter, and despite this, they’re just as durable.

 The most unique thing about these sticks is the added length.
 They’re 16.5” long, giving you a bit of extra reach around your drum kit.
 Most drumsticks are 16”, so the added length may take some time getting used to.

 These sticks have nylon tips, making them sound similar to other sticks with nylon tips even though the body is made from aluminum.
 So, they’re great for getting a sound you’re used to with some added durability.

 - Extra length gives you more reach around the kit